embl-cba/imagej-courses/imagej-practical.md

 - Area based colocalization: __Area__ (e.g., divide overlap by stain1)
 - Distance based colocalization: you have to write some code to find particles that are next to each other in the Results tables

-# The meaning of intensities in confocal and widefield microscopy

-todo: put images here

-# Intensity-based quantifications of BFA-induced Golgi disassembly (confocal)

-## Data

-- 3D confocal stacks
-- ...

-## Challenges

-- Intensities depend on evertyhing!

-## Detector offest (background) subtraction

-### Measure and subtract later

-Formula for sum intensities: Mean_Background * Area

-### Subtract from whole image

-32-bit conversion necessary to be truly independent on measurement area.

-### Accuracy of background subtraction

-Subtracting the wrong background can lead to false biological interpretations of your data.
-There will always be a small error in the background subtraction.
-In order to figure out how much this will influence your sum-intensity measurements you can do the following calculation:

-...
-### Issues

-What to do if you have many data sets?
-Can I subtract the same background from all?

-## Maximum intensity in 3-D maximum intensity projection

-Maximum value in a 3-D maximum intensity projection is proportional to the highest local density of observed fluorophores, where local corresponds to the confocal point spread function (~200x200x800 nm^3).

-### Workflow

-- Maximum projection
-- Manual background subtraction
-- Draw ROI
-- Measure

-- Easy to compute readout for the maximal local concentration in a 3-D data set.

-#### Normalisation strategies

-In a time-lapse experiment one could use the intial maximal local concentration in each cell and then monitor the

-### Pro

-### Con

-- Only very local readout of whole cell
--
-	-
-	- Measure the average maximal local concentration in a set of control cells and divide by this value

-## Sum

-# Intensity-based quantifications of H2B-mCherry during the cell-cycle (wide-field)

-## Mean intensity
-## Maximum intensity
-##

 # Workflow: Autophagosome quantification